ShaurabhTiwari/Color-Game/README.md

 # Color-Game
-A self project to understand Javascript functionality.
+This is a self practice project to mainly understand Javascript functionality.
+Also the webpage is responsive to the different screen sizes and have a beautiful design without using any UI framework.

-See the rendered page here : https://shaurabhtiwari.github.io/Color-Game/
+You can play this simple game here : https://shaurabhtiwari.github.io/Color-Game/